hsamrach/BASIL/README.md

 --max_genome_cov 150
 So, 200 coverages of reads will be reduced to 150 coverages using the downsampling method.
 ```
+## --asm_used
+This option allows you to choose which SPAdes assembly output to use: contigs.fasta or scaffolds.fasta.
+## --skip_polish
+This option allows you to skip the polishing step and use the SPAdes assembly directly for the filtering step.
+## --only_filtered and --only_polished
+Select the assembly that will be used for species identification and gene prediction.
+By default, both assemblies will be used.
+## --meta_merge
+Metadata and genomic results can be merged using this option.
+By doing this, the sample id in column 1 of each data must be identical.
+Lowercase and Uppercase of each letter are considered as different sample id.
+## --parallel_run
+Specify the number of samples that can be processed in parallel.
+Built-in option of Nextflow is "maxForks".
 # Databases
 Once you specify the database path for each tool, the path will be saved, so you won't need to enter it again for the next run.
 Meanwhile, you can also overwrite or clear the saved database paths at any time.
 ## CheckM2 database (Mandatory)